ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 })
 ```

-## Known limitations
+## Known limitations (Node.js/Web)

-- Browser environment is not supported.
 - There are no data mappers for the result sets, so only language primitives are used.
 - There are some [Decimal* and Date\* / DateTime\* data types caveats](#date--datetime-types-caveats).
 - [Nested](/docs/en/sql-reference/data-types/nested-data-structures/index.md) data type is currently not officially
   supported.
 - [Response compression](#compression) must be [disabled](https://github.com/ClickHouse/clickhouse-js/issues/157#issuecomment-1546005694) when using [Live Views](/docs/en/sql-reference/statements/create/view.md/#live-view-experimental)

+## Known limitations (Web)

+- Streaming for select queries works, but it is disabled for inserts (on the type level as well).
+- KeepAlive is disabled and not configurable yet.
+- Request compression is disabled and configuration is ignored.
+Response compression works.
+- No logging support yet.

 ## Tips for performance optimizations